python-graphblas/python-graphblas/docs/user_guide/init.rst

 GraphBLAS Initialization
 ========================

-python-graphblas must be initialized before it can be used.
+GraphBLAS must be initialized before it can be used.
 This is done with the ``graphblas.init`` function.
 The backend and the mode must be specified.

 .. code-block:: python